-How many of the web sites that you visit are secure?
-We have all got into the habit of looking out for the padlock icon in the address bar that indicate we are visiting a secure site when making online payment and performing other tasks online, but many of us give little though to the matter when we are not parting with money.
+How many of the websites that you visit are secure?
+We have all got into the habit of looking out for the padlock icon in the address bar that indicates we are visiting a secure site when making online payment and performing other tasks online, but many of us give little thought to the matter when we are not parting with money.
 HTTPS Everywhere is a free extension that is available for Firefox and Chrome that can be used to ensure that you are always using a secure connection to visit sites.

 You can improve your security when browsing the web by opting to visit the secure, encrypted version of a website rather than the standard one.
 This usually involves little more than changing the http part of the URL to read https instead, but this is something that few people could be bothered with doing on an on-going basis.
 HTTPS Everywhere can do the hard work for you, automatically redirecting your web browser to a secure version of a website whenever there is one available.